-The World Porridge Making Championships title will be awarded to the competitor producing the best traditional porridge, made from oatmeal [pinhead, course, medium or fine].
+The World Porridge Making Championship® title and the Golden Spurtle® will be awarded to the competitor producing the best traditional porridge, made from oatmeal [pinhead, course, medium or fine].

-Every competitor is required to produce at least 1.5 pints or 750 ml. of porridgewhich is to be divided into 3 portions for the judges to taste.
-Presentation bowls will be provided for each competitor to enable them to present their 3 porridge portions.
-The judges will be allowed to accompany the tasting with milk, cream, salt or sugar.
+Each competitor is required to produce at least 2 pints or 1.1 Litres of porridge which is to be divided into 4 portions for the judges to taste.
+Presentation bowls will be provided for each competitor to enable them to present their 4 porridge portions anonymously.

-The heat winners must be available to compete in the final cook-off* and will be required to produce a second batch of 1.5 pints or 750 ml. of traditional porridge.
+The heat winners must be available to compete in the final cook-off (20 mins) and will be required to produce a second batch of 2 pints or 1.1 litre. of traditional porridge.

 For the speciality porridge, the blending and harmony of the porridge with the other ingredients will be the criteria used.
-Presentation bowls or dishes must be provided by the competitor to enable them to present their 3 speciality porridge portions for the judges to their best advantage.
+Presentation bowls or dishes must be provided by the competitor to enable them to present their 4 speciality porridge portions for the judges to their best advantage.
 Recipes for the speciality porridge are required 6 weeks in advance of the event date and are supplied to the judges on the day.

 The number of competition places are limited with the organisers reserving the right to the selection of entries should the event be oversubscribed.
 Competitors will be notified of the acceptance of their entry.
-The Golden Spurtle cannot accept more than 2 competitors from a single company.
+The Golden Spurtle cannot accept more than 2 competitors from a single company or family.

-Competitors are required to submit a pen portrait with photograph for the competition programme, together with their speciality porridge dish recipe in advance, for later use on the web site.
+Competitors are required to submit a pen portrait with photograph for the competition programme, together with their speciality porridge dish recipe in advance, for later use on the website and competition programme.

-We look forward to seeing you at the World Porridge Making Championship.
+We look forward to seeing you at the World Porridge Making Championships ®!